Broken Heart Syndrome: It's Real and It's Rough

 - Women are 10 times more likely to suffer from Broken Heart Syndrome than men.

 - Take control.
 Prepare yourself for the holiday crush that comes from television, radio, online, and print.
 Limit your exposure to such things if the overblown seasonal attention becomes too much.

 - Take stock in knowing that you're not alone in feeling lonely, letdown, or unhappy during this time.
 Many are quietly suffering through just like you.

 - Don't hold in your emotional pain.
 Studies show that expressing emotions greatly reduces the body's stress response.

 - Don't put a time limit on your grief.
 And don't let others set one for you either.
 Your healing time for this love trauma is uniquely yours.

 - Make sure you tend to your physical needs.
-Softness, warmth and touch can be healing.
-Feed your other senses too - music, scents, beauty - don't forget to taste the world.
+Softness, warmth, and touch can be healing.
+Feed your other senses too — music, scents, and beauty.
+Don't forget to taste the world.

 - Don't ignore chronic aches or pains.
-Check in with your physician to make sure that you're medically fit.
+Check in with your physician to make sure that you're in good medical health.

 - Make sure you eat well, choosing healthy foods to keep you nourished during difficult times.